-Fall.
-3(3-0) R: Open to graduate students in the Department of Telecommunication, Information Studies and Media.
-Approval of department.
+Spring.
+3(3-0) R: Open to graduate students in the Department of Telecommunication, Information Studies and Media or approval of department

 Rationales, principles, processes, and pedagogies for serious game design.
 Applications of serious game genres and simulations.
 Funding and distribu-